buildkite/elastic-ci-stack-for-aws/README.md

 ## Autoscaling

-If you provided a `BuildkiteApiAccessToken` then build and job metrics will be collected for your queue and used to scale your cluster of agents.
+If you provided a `BuildkiteApiAccessToken`, a Buildkite API token with `read_builds` and `read_agents` permissions across your organiaation, then build and job metrics will be collected for your queue and used to scale your cluster of agents.
 Autoscaling is designed to scale up quite quickly and then gradually scale down.
 See [the autoscale.yml template](templates/autoscale.yml) for more details, or the [Buildkite Metrics Publisher](https://github.com/buildkite/buildkite-cloudwatch-metrics-publisher) project for how metrics are collected.

 ## Security